About the Rainbow scarab beetle

 Grasslands and open woodlands

-The Rainbow scarab beetle is currently classified as Least Concern.
-Conservation efforts are crucial for preserving this species for future generations.
+The Rainbow scarab beetle is currently classified as Least Concern on the IUCN Red List.

 Currently classified as Least Concern, Phanaeus vindex faces relatively few direct threats, but local populations may be impacted by habitat loss due to agricultural expansion, urbanization, and the reduction of large mammal populations (their primary dung source).
 The use of veterinary pharmaceuticals, particularly ivermectin, in livestock can render dung toxic to beetle larvae, leading to localized declines.
 Pesticide use and soil compaction from heavy machinery also pose risks to their subterranean brood chambers.
 Climate change may alter the timing and availability of dung resources, potentially affecting reproductive success and population dynamics.
 Despite these challenges, the species remains widespread and locally abundant across much of its range.